 What are the Real-Life Examples of Addition?

-What Are the Four Basic Properties of Addition?
+What are the Properties of Addition?

-What are the Three Parts of Addition?
+What are the Parts of Addition?

 The different parts of addition are given below.
 Let us understand these parts with the help of an example.
 For example, let us take 4 + 7 + 2 = 13